bennypowers/bennypowers.dev/posts/micro-dreidle.md

 input.onLogoEvent(TouchButtonEvent.Pressed, sevivon);
 ```

-This way, if any of Antiochus' Nazi thugs try to interuppt our holy game of
+This way, if any of Antiochus' Nazi thugs try to interrupt our holy game of
 craps, we'll just tap the logo again and again until they're driven away by
-sheer bloopety bleepety annoyance.
+sheer *bloopety* *bleepety* annoyance.
 Brilliance!

 <details>